...

 My Specialty

-In my therapy practice, I focus on helping couples who are going through tough times.
-This includes dealing with cheating and making decisions about staying together or breaking up.
-I work with them to improve how they talk to each other, rebuild trust, and get through difficult situations with kindness and understanding.
-As a Therapist St Louis trusts, I provide guidance to help couples navigate these challenges.
+I focus on helping couples going through hard times.
+That includes dealing with cheating and the painful question of whether to stay together or part ways.
+We work on how you talk to each other, how to rebuild trust, and how to get through tough moments with kindness and understanding.

-I also have a lot of experience helping people who have been through serious trauma.
-Trauma can deeply impact how we relate to ourselves and others, often leading to anxiety, flashbacks, or struggles with trust that make navigating daily life feel overwhelming.
-It can show up in many ways, like trouble sleeping, feeling disconnected or numb, or even unexpected anger that affects relationships.
-I work with my clients to manage these effects and help them regain a sense of safety and connection in their lives.
+I also have deep experience helping people who have been through serious trauma.
+Trauma shapes how we relate to ourselves and others.
+It often shows up as anxiety, flashbacks, or trouble trusting, and it can make daily life feel like too much.
+It can also look like trouble sleeping, feeling numb or disconnected, or sudden anger that strains your relationships.
+I help clients manage these effects and rebuild a sense of safety and connection.
 Read more about Trauma here.

-Many of my clients also struggle with low self-esteem and depression.
-I work alongside them to break down the barriers that hold them back from living the happy, fulfilling lives they deserve.
-Together, we create a space where healing and growth are possible, allowing them to make positive, lasting changes and reconnect with a sense of joy and confidence in life.
+Many of my clients also live with low self-esteem and depression.
+I work alongside them to break down the barriers that keep them from the full, satisfying lives they deserve.
+Together we create a space where healing and growth are possible, so you can make lasting changes and reconnect with joy and confidence.

 Highlights